Clinical Documentation Specialist

 Clinical Documentation Specialist Certifications & Licensure

-To become a clinical documentation specialist, you can become certified through either the Association of Clinical Documentation Integrity Specialists (ACDIS), featuring certifications for entry-level employees, or the clinical documentation improvement practitioner course of study via the American Health Information Management Association (AHIMA).
+To become a clinical documentation specialist, you can become certified through either the Association of Clinical Documentation Integrity Specialists (ACDIS), which offers certifications for entry-level employees, or the clinical documentation improvement practitioner course of study through the American Health Information Management Association (AHIMA).

 AHIMA offers one certification, while ACDIS hosts three: the Certified Clinical Documentation Specialist (CCDS), the Certified Clinical Documentation Specialist – Outpatient (CCDS-O), and an ACDIS-Approved CDI Apprentice Program.